OCFL/extensions/docs/NNNN-fixed-length-n-tuple-trees.md

 Indicates the size of the chunks that the identifier is split into during path generation.
 The optimal chunk size depends on a number of factors:
 * The number of values that each character in the identifier can have.
 For example, UUID's are hexadecimal based so each character may be in the range \[0-9,a-f\] giving 16 different values whereas an alphanumeric identifier might have the range \[0-9,A-Z,a-z\] giving 62 values.
+Identifiers that allow a wide range of characters (e.g. utf-8) are poor choices for this approach since they result in large numbers of sparsely populated directories which are inefficient to parse and process.
 * The characteristics of the underlying storage and associated code libraries.
 Although not the case in the past, modern storage systems can generally handle tens of thousands of files in a directory without difficulty.
 It is more likely that the code libraries and tools used to access and parse these systems will encounter some performance limitations when handling large numbers of files.
 In particular, Linux command-line wildcard expansions are typically limited to just under 128K characters which equates to around 4000 directory names if they have 32 characters.
 * Human readability is also reduced for long lists of files, which may make recovery *in extremis* more difficult.